elm-tooling/vscode-elm-old/README.md

 [elm-format](https://github.com/avh4/elm-format) is supported via the editor's `Format Code` command.
 To format your code using `elm-format`, press `Shift+Alt+F` on Windows, `Shift+Option+F` on Mac, or `Ctrl+Shift+I` on Linux.

-You can also configure `elm-format` to run on save by enabling the `elm.formatOnSave` in your settings.
+You can also configure `elm-format` to run on save by enabling the `elm-format.formatOnSave` in your settings.

 ```
 // settings.json
 {
-    "elm.formatOnSave": true
+    "elm-format.formatOnSave": true
 }
 ```